Air quality

 The laws that address air pollution are:

-These laws require local authorities to review and assess air quality in their area.
-If any standards are being exceeded or are unlikely to be met by the required date, then that area should be designated an Air Quality Management Area (AQMA) and the local authority must draw up and implement an action plan aimed at reducing levels of the pollutant.
+The laws require local authorities to review and assess air quality in their area.
+If any standards are being exceeded or will be missed by the required date, then that area should be designated an Air Quality Management Area (AQMA).
+The local authority must make and act on a plan to cut pollutant levels.

 Air quality data

 Local authorities are required to make air quality information available to the public.
-This is on the KentAir website for most areas in Kent, with Dartford and Sevenoaks providing their information on the LondonAir website.
+This information can be found on the:

 Pollution and public health

 In many areas, traffic and congestion are likely to be the main contributor to excessive levels of pollution.
-Our highways and transportation team take action to reduce congestion and improve journey times and support other Kent council’s to deliver their air quality action plans.
+Our highway teams take action to reduce congestion and improve journey times.
+They also support other Kent council’s to deliver their air quality action plans.

 Our public health team are concerned about the effects of poor air quality on the health of Kent’s residents and work with the Air Quality Partnership to identify how best to raise awareness and educate everyone to take personal actions to reduce air pollution.
 For example, switching off your engine when your vehicle is stationary.
 We also look for ways to limit the effects of poor air quality, especially for those with existing health conditions.